Geoffrey Richardson (musician): Career

 Richardson's father was a semi-pro musician.
 Richardson himself studied at Winchester School of Art.
-Richardson joined Spirogyra in 1972, but the band broke up shortly after and he joined Caravan on viola.
+He joined the Attack in 1967, playing guitar and writing on their album Magic in the Air, and left shortly after.
+Richardson then joined Spirogyra in 1972, but the band broke up shortly after and he joined Caravan on viola.
 In the mid-1970s, he diversified into session work, including with Kevin Ayers, Café Jacques, Penguin Cafe Orchestra, and The Buzzcocks.
 He left Caravan in 1978, but returned in 1980, playing on The Album.

 Later in his career, he toured with Murray Head, Penguin Cafe Orchestra and Bob Geldof.
 He has also recorded with Murray Head, including Between Us (1979), Innocence (1993) and Pipe Dreams (1996).
 He released a solo album, Viola Mon Amour, in 1993, followed by three albums with fellow Caravan band member Jim Leverton, Follow Your Heart (1995), Poor Man's Rich Man (2000) and The End of The Pier Show (2006).
-In 2011 he released another solo album, Moving Up A Cloud', and in 2016, The Garden of Love.
+In 2011 he released another solo album, Moving Up A Cloud, and in 2016, The Garden of Love.

 As of 2016, Richardson continues to be an active member of Caravan, having toured in 2011 and performed on a cruise with the group in 2015.